 - Write, illustrate, and submit a publishing plan for a book on birds or bird conservation.

-- Illustrate a graphic novel featuring the ABA’s Code of Birding Ethics.
+- Illustrate a graphic novel featuring the ABA’s Code of Birding Ethics and share it through outreach.

 You should expect to spend about 40 hours on your project, not counting the time involved in putting together the presentation.
 The presentation of your project should include writing and imagery that captures what you aimed to do, your experiences during the project, notable successes or failures, and what you learned or skills you developed along the way.
 Tell the story of your journey and how you feel you impacted the greater community.